The exhibits building is temporarily closed due to a large-scale expansion project. The Museum anticipates re-opening in 2026.

 Interested in attracting butterflies to your property?
-We offer native, nectar, host and accent plants for purchase daily in our gift shop and also host big semiannual outdoor plant sales with more than 100 species available.
+We host big semiannual outdoor sales with more than 100 species of native, nectar, and host plants as well as accent plants for purchase.

 Discover which pollinator species you can attract and learn about the butterfly-friendly plants that work best in your landscape.
-Proceeds benefit the Florida Museum’s Butterfly Rainforest exhibit.
+Accent, host, native and nectar plants are available for purchase, with proceeds benefiting the Butterfly Rainforest exhibit.
+This year, our spring sale will be ONE DAY ONLY!
+Learn more

 More